certbot/josepy/README.rst

 .. _ACME: https://pypi.python.org/pypi/acme

-To learn how to contribute to this project, see CONTRIBUTING_.
+To learn how to contribute to this project, see CONTRIBUTING.md_.

-.. _CONTRIBUTING: CONTRIBUTING.md
+.. _CONTRIBUTING.md: CONTRIBUTING.md